 Description: The terms doctors use to describe a bunion that forms by the little toe are Tailor's Bunion and Bunionette.
 This type of bunion is similar to the bunion that forms by the big toe joint, except it forms on the joint just below the fifth toe.
 It is called a Tailor's Bunion because years ago tailors would sit on the floor with their legs crossed and sew for hours.
-This constant and abnormal pressure on the fifth toe, and the bone below it (the fifth metatarsal head) would cause an inflamed and painful bump to form that resembled bunions that formed on the big toe side of the foot.
+This constant and abnormal pressure on the fifth toe, and the bone below it (the fifth metatarsal head) would cause an inflamed and painful bump to form which resembled bunions that formed on the big toe side of the foot.

 A Tailor's Bunion is a complex deformity that involves the following foot pathology: